 It’s pretty black and white, says Hull dentist, Nick Allday, the principal dentist at Manor Dental Health in Hull.

-|Score 2||2 means there is some hardened dead plaque attached to your teeth, which some gentle cleaning and a little oral health education can sort out.
+|Score 2||2 means there is some hardened dead plaque attached to your teeth, which some gentle cleaning and a little oral health education can help with.|

 |Score 3||It’s the 3 scores that present the difficulty.
-This is where we are in the balance between health and disease.
-The biofilm increases or risk factor balance changes and you have a diagnosis of gum disease.|
+It is where we are in the balance between health and disease.
+The biofilm increases or the risk factor balance changes and you have a diagnosis of gum disease.|

 On the other side we can move to health.
 The latest thinking shows clinicians need to be more proactive when we find 3 scores and revisit why they are there.

 So, that’s why the team at Manor Dental Health may talk to you even more about your gums when we see you.